ArweaveTeam/SmartWeave/README.md

 The contract takes it's latest state and an action argument.
 The action argument is an object containing two value, "input" and "caller". `input` is the input the contract, it is user controlled, and will be passed through JSON.parse() before the contract handler is executed. `caller` is the wallet address of the user who is calling the contract.

 The contract should return an object like one of `{ state: newState }` or `{ result: someResult }`.
-The latter is used in the case where the action was a read, and did not update any state, it can be any truthy javascript value.
+The latter is used in the case where the action was a read, and did not update any state.
+It can be any truthy javascript value.

 You can view more contract examples in the [examples/](examples/) folder.